fuzzylogicxx/fuzzylogic/posts/happy-anniversary-folks.md

   - food
 location: Glasgow
 ---
-I’ve reached the halfway point of short summer working weeks and long weekends, and they been great so far.
-I began this long weekend with lunch for my parents’ emerald anniversary at the [Broadcroft Hotel](https://www.broadcrofthotel.com/) in Kirkintilloch.
+I’ve reached the halfway point of short summer working weeks and long weekends, and they’ve been great so far.
+I began this long weekend with lunch at the [Broadcroft Hotel](https://www.broadcrofthotel.com/) in Kirkintilloch for my parents’ emerald anniversary.
 My Uncle Liam was there too and we all really enjoyed it.

 ---